-The option price (26) is the sum of two terms.
-The first one is a familiar Black-Scholes term.
-The second is a purely disaster term.
-For strikes close to the spot, the Black-Scholes term dominates.
+The second is a pure disaster term.
+For strikes close to the spot price, the Black-Scholes term dominates.
 But far out of the money, if the disaster term is not 0, it will typically dominate.

 5.2 Risk Reversals